psychemedia/storytelling-notes/wife-selling.md

 https://archive.org/details/s10notesqueries09londuoft/s10notesqueries09londuoft/page/206/mode/2up
 10 S. ix.
 MARCH 14, 1908, p207

-"T' WIFE BAZAAR." — This, it would appear from Lady Catherine Milnes Gaskell's ' Prose Idyls of the West Riding' (p.
+"T' WIFE BAZAAR." — This, it would appear from Lady Catherine Milnes Gaskell's 'Prose Idyls of the West Riding' (p.
 198), is the outcome of

-"'a belief amongst the miners that it is lawful nough, in their own phrase, ' to sworp wives month o' May, and chose afresh for a whole year,' provided, as they put it, 't' other chap's wullin, and chap s missus wull go also.'"
+"'a belief amongst the miners that it is lawful nough, in their own phrase, 'to sworp wives month o' May, and chose afresh for a whole year,' provided, as they put it, 't' other chap's wullin, and chap s missus wull go also.'"

 I have read of wife-sales taking place in Yorkshire and elsewhere, and I think the legality of such transactions was maintained by some of my father's women-servants; but the privilege of "t' Wife Bazaar" is, as far as I am concerned, quite a latter-day revelation, and I am surprised that I have been left so long in ignorance.
 It appears that a contract is drawn up between the exchanging parties, who sign it at a public-house amid many witnesses and much feasting.
 That being over, the already wedded bridegrooms often bestow the gift of trinkets on their second-hand brides, whom they now maintain, together with the "childers" of the former union, should the agreement run to that effect.
 I did not know that "childers" could be found in any dialect; but Lady Catherine Milnes Gaskell uses it throughout her book.
 ST. SWITHIN.